Jean Gardner: Life and character

 Gardner may have been the daughter of James Gardiner (d.1768), a butcher living at the Seagate in Irvine, and Janet Caldwell.
 James owned three houses in the Seagate and a park called Spenshill.
 Gardner was baptised on 14 September 1746.
-When James Gardiner died in 1768 his eldest daughter inherited half of his property; already a widow according to Strawhorn, her dead husband, a shipmaster, being one Alexander Armour.
+When James Gardiner died in 1768, his eldest daughter inherited half of his property; already a widow according to Strawhorn, her dead husband, a shipmaster, being one Alexander Armour.
 This would confusingly make her married name 'Jean Armour.'

 It was in Gardner’s family house in Seagate (probably in the second house on the right from Highstreet) that the preacher Hugh White was supposed to have lodged.
 Revd.
 Hugh White or Whyte was the minister of the Relief Congregation which had seceded from the established church and it was after he preached a sermon at Glasgow that one Elspeth Buchan or Elspat Buchan (1738–1791) followed him back to Irvine where she went on to form the fanatical Buchanites.
 The Revd White and his wife supported her and he was suspended from his church as a result.

 Gardner joined the Buchanites, who numbering only around forty-six at this time, were expelled from Irvine in May 1784 after the sect had seceded from the Relief Church.
 She eventually joined them in the barn at New Cample in Dumfrieshire where the Buchanites had temporarily settled after 'Mother Buchan' sent Andrew Inness back to collect her.
 It has been speculated that she was unwilling to leave because of her attachment to Burns.

 At New Cample, she met and later married George Hill, another member of the group, after the sect broke up.
-The couple emigrated with to America where she is said to have died from a fever at Philadelphia in around 1793.
-It is also recorded that her sister Kate and the rest of her family joined the Buchanites and that Kate or Katie had a child by Andrew Inness whom she was not allowed to marry as this was against the laws of the sect.
+The couple emigrated to America where she was said to have died from a fever at Philadelphia in around 1793.
+It is also recorded that her sister Kate and the rest of her family joined the Buchanites and that Kate or Katie had a child with Andrew Inness, whom she was not allowed to marry as this was against the laws of the sect.
 Kate remained with Andrew in a belated celibate friendship until she died and he became the last member of the sect.

 George Hill

 George Hill was the first person who joined the Buchanites at New Cample.
-He was a well-educated and had been for some time clerk to the Closeburn Lime Works.
-He lived at Closeburn Castle, with Mr Stewart, on the estate of Mr Monteith, and often visited the sect.
-A native of Edinburgh, his relations there became aware of his being about to give up his job for the purpose of becoming a Buchanite, two of his brothers travelled to Closeburn to persuade him against taking such a move that would ruin him and bring disgrace on the family.
+He was well educated and had been for some time a clerk to the Closeburn Lime Works.
+He lived at Closeburn Castle with Mr Stewart on the estate of Mr Monteith, and often visited the sect.
+A native of Edinburgh, his relations there became aware of his being about to give up his job for the purpose of becoming a Buchanite.
+Two of his brothers travelled to Closeburn to persuade him against taking such a move that would ruin him and bring disgrace to the family.